Information note on Regulation 3 (Wales)

 However in summary:

-- Regulation 8 supplies are derived from public ‘mains’ supplies (undertakers or licensed suppliers) which are further distributed by third parties to consumers on premises in separate ownership;
+- Regulation 8 supplies are derived from public ‘mains’ supplies (undertakers or licensed suppliers) which are further distributed by water company customers to third parties in premises in separate ownership;

 - Regulation 9 supplies are large supplies (>10m3/day) and supplies to premises that are used as part of a commercial or public activity, irrespective of the volume consumed.
 This includes, in some cases, supplies to any tenanted properties.